 To register interest in contributing pro bono work and joining our Pro Bono Portal, go to justiceconnect.org.au/bushfireprobono

 To get people legal help as quickly as possible, we have created a dedicated online referral pathway so that frontline services such as legal aid commissions and community legal centres can refer people to Justice Connect easily.
-Our public interest law team will process referrals and use the Pro Bono Portal to place matters with firms that have the relevant expertise.
+Our team will process referrals and use the Pro Bono Portal to place matters with firms that have the relevant expertise.

 Where to send people seeking assistance